-US boy awakes before doctors pull plug
+US boy wakes before doctors pull plug

-Alabama 'miracle' boy awakes before doctors pull plug
+Alabama 'miracle' boy wakes before doctors pull plug

 A 13-year-old boy in the US state of Alabama regained consciousness just after his parents signed the paperwork to donate his organs.

-Trenton McKinley suffered severe brain trauma when a utility trailer he was riding flipped over and fell on his head in March.
+Trenton McKinley suffered severe brain trauma when he fell from a car trailer which flipped over and hit his head.

-Doctors told his parents he would not recover and that he matched with five children who needed organ transplants.
+Doctors told his parents he would not recover and that his organs were a match for five children who needed transplants.

 A day before his life support was to end, Trenton showed signs of awareness.

-The teenager suffered seven skull fractures in the accident in Mobile, Alabama.
+The teenager suffered seven skull fractures in the accident in Mobile, Alabama, in March.

 According to his mother, Jennifer Reindl, Trenton has since undergone several craniotomy surgeries, suffering kidney failure and cardiac arrest.